HunterGhost27/Stats-Configurator/README.md

-# **Stats Configurator** for Divinity: Original Sin 2 - Definitive Edition
+# **Stats Configurator**

+## Divinity Original Sin 2: Definitive Edition

 ----------

 The **Stats Configurator** allows you to modify and customize stats.
-It's a tool for users to make changes to stat-entries based on user-created config files.
+It's a tool for users to make changes to stat-entries by creating config files.
 It also allows other mods to interface with its functionality to achieve the same.
 Through configuration files, you can change attributes like action-points cost, cooldown, gold-value, display-name, damage-values and resistances, memory cost and many more.

 ## Releases